 I was a few minutes late because took a little longer than expected.
 I had to look around at all of the “Adult Stores” around me!
 Kings cross is known as the Red Light District of Sydney, so this made sense.
 There were also many bars and restaurants around and I’ve heard it can be fun to go out here, but I would not want to be alone by the Kings Cross Station at night.

 I met the girl, Kendall for the helmet.
 It turns out she is American and was from Connecticut.
 She had a real world job for a while, but wanted a break and moved to Sydney for a few months on holiday.
 She was not returning to her old job, and had previously sold her bike to another American.
 She assured me I will love it here, and gave me the name a few places to go on bike rides.
 Meeting at El Alamein Fountain was a great location because it is something that many tourists want to see.
 Not because of the fountain, but because they have a street sign that points in several directions displaying how far away different cities all over the world are.
-I was 12,054 km from LA and 16,026 km from New York.
+I was 12,054 km from LA and 16,026 km from all my favorite New York sights to see.
 They should have a sign like that in every big city!